apache/flink-web/contributing/contribute-code.md

 ### 2. Implement your change

+Once you've been assigned to a Jira issue, you may start to implement the required changes.

+Here are some further points to keep in mind while implementing:

 - [Set up a Flink development environment](https://cwiki.apache.org/confluence/display/FLINK/Setting+up+a+Flink+development+environment)
 - Follow the [Code Style and Quality Guide]({{ site.base }}/contributing/code-style-and-quality.html) of Flink
 - Take any discussions and requirements from the Jira issue or design document into account.